 Take a look at how these additives and soy products are made, and remember 89% of the soybean crop in American is genetically modified to withstand extremely heavy applications of pesticides, so you’ll be getting a healthy dose of both with your soy products:

-- Soy Protein Concentrate (SPC): created from defatted soy flakes, it consists of 70 percent protein and most of the soybean's fiber.
+- Soy Protein Concentrate (SPC): created from defatted soy flakes, it consists of 70 percent protein and most of the soybean’s fiber.
 It is made by precipitating the solids with aqueous acid, aqueous alcohol, moist heat and/or organic solvents.
-These immobilize the protein, which is then removed along with some of the soy carbohydrates, isoflavones and salt residue.
+These immobilize the protein, which is then removed along with some of the soy carbohydrates, isoflavones, and salt residue.
 Soy protein is used for emulsification and texturizing.
-Specific industrial applications include adhesives, asphalts, resins, cleaning materials, cosmetics, inks, pleather, paints, paper coatings, pesticides/fungicides, plastics, polyesters and textile fibres.
+Specific industrial applications include adhesives, asphalts, resins, cleaning materials, cosmetics, inks, pleather, paints, paper coatings, pesticides/fungicides, plastics, polyesters, and textile fibers.